 \begin{proof}[Proof of \cref{thm:main_potts}] Assume first that the free and wired random-cluster measures coincide and let $\omega$ be sampled from this measure.
 Recall that in the Edward--Sokal coupling (see, e.g., ~\cite[Theorem~4.91]{grimmett2006random}), given the percolation configuration $\omega$, to obtain a Potts model spin configuration $\sigma$ with constant 0 boundary conditions, we uniformly choose one of the $q$ colors independently for each finite cluster, and set the infinite cluster (if it exists) to have spin 0.
-By~\cite[Theorem~1]{harel2018finitary}, since the free and wired measures coincide, $\omega$ is \ffiid.
-It is well-known that either $\omega$ almost surely has no infinite cluster or it almost surely has a unique infinite cluster.
+By~\cite[Theorem~1.1]{harel2018finitary}, since the free and wired measures coincide, $\omega$ is \ffiid.
+The well-known Burton--Keane argument implies that either $\omega$ almost surely has no infinite cluster or it almost surely has a unique infinite cluster.
 In the former case (which can only occur when $p \le p_c$), it easily follows from the above description that $\sigma$ (and hence also $\nabla \sigma$) is \ffiid\ (as it is a finitary factor of $\omega$ and some independent \iid\ process).
 In the latter case, \cref{thm:grad_general} yields that $\nabla \sigma$ is \ffiid.

 Assume now that the free and wired random-cluster measures are different.
 Let $\sigma$ be sampled from the constant 0 boundary condition Gibbs state for the Potts model and assume towards a contradiction that its gradient $\nabla \sigma$ is \ffiid.
-Recall that in the Edward--Sokal coupling, given the spin configuration $\sigma$, to obtain a sample $\omega$ from the wired random-cluster measure, we perform Bernoulli percolation with parameter $p=1-e^{-\beta}$ on the constant spin clusters of $\sigma$.
-Since the latter clusters are a function of the gradient $\nabla \sigma$, we see that $\omega$ is \ffiid\ (as it is a finitary factor of $\nabla \sigma$ and some independent \iid\ process).
-However, by~\cite[Theorem~2]{harel2018finitary}, the wired (and free) random-cluster measure is not \ffiid\ whenever the free and wired measures are different.
+Recall that in the Edward--Sokal coupling, given the spin configuration $\sigma$, to obtain a sample $\omega$ from the wired random-cluster measure, we perform Bernoulli percolation with parameter $p=1-e^{-\beta}$ on the edges whose endpoints have equal spins in $\sigma$.
+Since the latter edges are obtained as a (local) function of the gradient $\nabla \sigma$, we see that $\omega$ is \ffiid\ (as it is a finitary factor of $\nabla \sigma$ and some independent \iid\ process).
+However, by~\cite[Theorem~1.2]{harel2018finitary}, the wired (and free) random-cluster measure is not \ffiid\ whenever the free and wired measures are different.
 This leads to a contradiction, thus showing that the gradient of the Potts is not \ffiid. \end{proof}